Here you can find answers to the questions we get asked most frequently.

 Do I need to give you a budget?

-Yes, we will need a budget indication from you, especially if the budget is restricted, as we will need to take this into consideration for the design.
+Yes, we will need a build - budget indication from you at the start, as we will need to take this into consideration when designing your garden.

 I don’t have the budget to do the full garden now, can we do it in phases?

 It is best to design the garden in it’s entirety.
 This really is the point of a design.
-This makes sure that all elements fit togetehr and comliment each other.
+This makes sure that all elements fit together and compliment each other.

 Depending on the amount of time that has lapsed between each construction phase, contractors will also need to revise their material costs as these vary over time, depending on market conditions.